 With all the improvements in veterinary care, cats today have a life expectancy of approximately 20 years.
-Your cat’s geriatric years are a time when they will desire, and need, more attention, more grooming, and more lap time.
+Your cat’s geriatric years are when they will desire and need more attention, more grooming, and more lap time.
 These years present an opportunity for more special time with your cat.

-These geriatric years also mark that stage when cats, similar to humans, have age-related challenges in addition to possible disease challenges that may have started earlier in their life.
-Your geriatric cat has been part of your, and our family here at Harmony, for a long time.
+These geriatric years also mark that stage when cats, similar to humans, have age-related challenges and possible disease challenges that may have started earlier in their life.
+Your geriatric cat has been part of your family, and our family here at Harmony, for a long time.
 Our commitment to keeping them as healthy and as comfortable as possible is as heartfelt as yours.
-As you cat slows down, they may need less food, may be more prone to certain diseases, and will need more care.
+As your cat slows down, they may need less food, may be more prone to certain diseases, and will need more care.

 - Structural Weakness and impaired balance

 - Level of fatigue or exhaustion

 A trip to your Harmony veterinarian is warranted if your cat:

 - Has bald patches